Best Steak Kabob Recipe (Baked or Grilled)

 How to Make Brazilian Steak Kabobs

-Next, we make grilling potatoes not only possible but perfect with a little shortcut.
+3. Par-Cook the Potatoes.
+Next, we make grilling potatoes possible and perfect with a shortcut.
 Microwave your chopped potatoes for 4-5 minutes, just until tender.
-This allows them to grill alongside your steak and everything to be cooked through at the same time.
-The only real trick is to not overcook your potatoes in the microwave or they will fall off the skewers.
+This allows them to grill alongside your steak and cook everything simultaneously.
+The only real trick is not to overcook your potatoes in the microwave, or they will fall off the skewers.

 Showing how to make Brazilian Steak Kabobs with McCormick Grill Mates Brazilian Steakhouse marinade.

-Once cooked and drained, add your peppers, onions, some of the Reserved Marinade, olive oil, salt and pepper to your potatoes and refrigerate until you’re ready to grill – so not only will your steak be infused with flavor, but your veggies as well for the best Brazilian Steak Kabobs ever.
+1. Marinate Vegetables.
+Once cooked and drained, add the peppers, onions, some of the Reserved Marinade, olive oil, salt and pepper to your potatoes and refrigerate until you’re ready to grill – so not only will your steak be infused with flavor, but your veggies as well for the best Brazilian Steak Kabobs ever.

-Finally, skewer your steak and veggies, being sure to keep a little space between them so that the food grills versus steams, and grill until lightly charred all over, then prepare yourself for an epic explosion of yum.
+2. Skewer.
+Finally, skewer your steak and veggies, being sure to keep a little space between them so that the food grills versus steams, and grill until lightly charred all over, ย then prepare yourself for an epic explosion of yum.

 Showing how to make Brazilian Steak Kabobs by marinading steak.